cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- Website admin should able to delete a exist product to let customer know its not for sale anymore.
+- Website admin should be able to delete an existing product to let the customer know it is not for sale anymore.

 Implementation:

-- When admin click the delete button, they will rediect to a confirm page.
+- When the admin clicks the delete button, they will redirect to a confirm page.
-- Admin can click the link to return to product detail page, or press delete button to remove product.
+- The admin can click the link to return to the product detail page, or press the delete button to remove the product.
-- The link to update product will display in the product detail page and on the bottom of the product card component.
+- The link to update the product will display on the product detail page and the bottom of the product's card component.
-- The button only show up when user is a superuser.
+- The button only shows up when the user is a superuser.

 <br>